john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/02_artifact/01_binary.md

 4. Compute a new threshold $T$ midway between $m_1$ and $m_2$.
 5. Repeat Steps 2 through 4 until the difference between successive values of $T$ is smaller than a predefined value, $\Delta T$.

 Rather than computing these values iteratively, the image histogram can be used to more efficiently compute the global threshold $T$.
 Hence, the mean threshold method is often referred to as a **histogram shape-based** method.
+It tends to perform well for pixel values having a bimodal distribution.

 Let's examine the binary mask created with Mean thresholding.
+We'll use the OpenCV 'cv2.adaptiveThreshold' method, which takes five parameters:

+1. The input image,
+2. The maximum pixel value,
+3. The adaptive threshold method, which can be:
+   - cv.ADAPTIVE_THRESH_MEAN_C
+   - cv.ADAPTIVE_THRESH_GAUSSIAN_C
+4. The neighborhood size parameter which specifies the size of the neighborhood around the target pixel from which the mean is calculated, and
-The mean thresholding function takes a neighborhood size parameter, 11, and a constant $C=2$, which is subtracted from the mean to obtain the threshold $T$.
+5. A constant C which is subtracted from the mean to compute the threshold $T$.

+We'll use the ADAPTIVE_MEAN_THRESH_C method with neighborhood size = 11 and $C=2$

 ```{code-cell} ipython3
 :tags: [hide-cell, remove-output]